As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 My son Grayson had a stroke as a baby.
 Walking with him through recovery was tough as a mother.
 I wanted to shield and protect every move.
 Once I realized I was not helping him to deal with his own abilities, I backed off.
 I taught him to find his own strengths and build on them.
 Grayson needed to find his own way, and be independent and self-motivated.
 This played a key role in his attitude of perseverance as an entrepreneur.
 It is what has made his business of four years flourish and be successful.

 Being an independent learner is a valuable asset to growing a business.
 Knowing how to find information, ask questions and not wait for someone else to do it for you is key to becoming an entrepreneur.

 Historically entrepreneurs and inventors were different.
 They stood apart and may have been thought odd.
 They also had a common denominator of having grit.
 When I think of grit, I think of standing firm and digging my heels in.
 I believe grit is the number one factor of successful entrepreneurs and inventors.
 They never give up.
 Working hard and trying all possibilities is part of the journey.

 Don’t sell your kids short of their abilities.

-My co-host over at Roadschool Moms, Mary Beth and I had an in-depth conversation about this subject.
+My co-host over at Roadschool Moms, Mary Beth, and I had an in-depth conversation about this subject.
 She is a wealth of knowledge on the subject.
-We banter quite a bit on our opinion about modern culture and how it is preventing success in many children today.
+We banter quite a bit about our opinion of modern culture and how it is preventing success in many children today.
 Join us for the podcast conversation.